IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 Up to three amendments can be approved before the standard shall be revised, unless the base standard has been approved within the past three years.
 In such a case, multiple amendments may be added until the base standard is three years old.
 After the three-year period, RevCom shall defer consideration of additional amendments or corrigenda until a revision or a two-year extension request is approved by the IEEE-SA Standards Board.

-If, for any extenuating circumstances, an exception to these rules is required, the Sponsor shall take its request for a two-year extension to RevCom.
+If, for any extenuating circumstances, an exception to these rules is required, the Standards Committee shall take its request for a two-year extension to RevCom.
 A project plan outlining the rationale for the request, as well as a schedule for the revision, also shall be submitted.
 RevCom will review the request and make a recommendation to the IEEE-SA Standards Board.

 8.1.3 Normative annexes